 This points to the possibility of new forms of solidarity and welfarism that might yet somehow benefit countries like Finland.
 Tapping into this requires thinking beyond the nation state, create new transnational welfare regimes either by reaching out to emigrants or by cooperating with similar countries.
 This would, of course, be a radical shift.
 It may be necessary to prevent this brain drain problem from turning into a full-blown catastrophe.

-This story originally appeared at The Conversation, June 26, 2016.
+This story first appeared at The Conversation, June 26, 2016.